fingerthief/recommendarr/README.md

 docker-compose up -d
 ```

-This will pull the pre-built images from Docker Hub and start the services on ports 3030 (frontend) and 3050 (API server).
+This will pull the pre-built image from Docker Hub and start the all-in-one Recommendarr service.

 **Key benefits of using either Docker Compose method:**
 - The API server data directory is mounted as a volume, ensuring your credentials persist across container restarts